ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 Summary
 -------------------

 - A **class** defines a new data type (a classification).
 It is the formal implementation, or blueprint, of the *attributes* and *behaviors* of the objects of that class.

-- An **object** is a specific **instance** of a class with defined attributes.
-Objects are declared as variables of a class type.
+- An **object** is a specific **instance** of a class its own copies of the attributes defined by the class.
+Objects can be assigned to variables whose type is declared to be the class of the object.

 - An **attribute** or **instance variable** is data the object knows about itself.
 For example a turtle object knows the direction it is facing or its color.

 - A **behavior** or **method** is something that an object can do.
 For example a turtle object can go forward 100 pixels.

 AP Practice